UNSW-CEEM/nempy/docs/source/examples.rst

 7. Detailed recreation of historical dispatch
 ------------------------------------------
-This example demonstrates using Nempy to recreate historical dispatch intervals by implementing a simple energy market using all the features of the Nempy market model, all inputs sourced from historical data published by AEMO.
+This example demonstrates using Nempy to recreate historical dispatch intervals by implementing a  energy market using all the features of the Nempy market model, all inputs sourced from historical data published by AEMO.
 Note each interval is dispatched as a standalone simulation and the results from one dispatch interval are not carried over to be the initial conditions of the next interval, rather the historical initial conditions are always used.